mimblewimble/grin-rfcs/text/000x-nrd-kernels.md

 NRD kernels are similar to absolute height locked kernels in that both kernel variants specify a lock height.
 But they differ in one important aspect; an instance of an absolute height locked kernel is _itself_ not valid until the specified block height, whereas the presence of an NRD kernel on-chain will delay the _subsequent_ instance of that kernel.

-# Reference-level explanation
-[reference-level-explanation]: #reference-level-explanation

-This is the technical portion of the RFC.
-Explain the design in sufficient detail that:

-- Its interaction with other features is clear.
-- It is reasonably clear how the feature would be implemented.
-- Corner cases are dissected by example.

-The section should return to the examples given in the previous section, and explain more fully how the detailed proposal makes those examples work.

 ----